vkhazin/elasticsearch-2d-courseware/content/chapter-04/DataAggregation.md

 # Data Aggregation #

-* Data de-normalized into main entity to include all related data in it
+* Data is de-normalized into main entity to include all its related data
 * Directors, crew, producers, images, and etc...
-How to index it all?
+How to index them all?
 * Example of movie data:
 ```
 {